josehoras/josehoras.github.io/_posts/2019-05-05-lstm-in-keras.md

 This model could be defined as well using the Sequential() method.
 However the Model() API gives the flexibility to reuse layers or parts of the model to define a second model, which I will do next to check the text generation that the model is able at every N iteration on the training process.

 The network consists of one LSTM layer that process our inputs in a temporal sequence, and delivers hidden states of `hidden_dim` length.
-This second sequence of hidden states are passed through a Dense layer with softmax activation that converts each hidden state in a probability vector on same lenght as our `vocab_size`, or the number of characters in our dictionary.
+This second sequence of hidden states are passed through a Dense layer with softmax activation that converts each hidden state in a probability vector on same length as our `vocab_size`, or the number of characters in our dictionary.
 This represents the more likely output character `t` given all the previous input characters from `0` to `t-1`.

 ## Optimization and training